Squarebanks/IT115_application_stack_github_page/README.md

 ## Web Application tutorial

 ### [Application tutorial]()
 Using our LEMP stack, we are hosting a minimally interactive text-based game.
-The link above will bring you to a tutorial on how to create the game using the LEMP stack above.
+The link above will bring you to a tutorial on how to host the game using the LEMP stack above.

 ## Github Repo